Garda Vetting Policy

 - The time lapse since the conviction

-The National Vetting Bureau provide the organisation with details of all prosecutions, successful or not, pending or completed, and/or convictions.
-Consideration for holding a review meeting will occur when an application is returned from the NVB with information which gives cause for concern attached.
-The Liaison Person will verify any information received from the NVB with the applicant.
+Consideration for holding a review meeting will occur when an application is returned from the NVB with information which gives cause for concern.
+The Liaison Person will verify all information received from the NVB with the applicant.

 Any assessment of suitability of an applicant depends on the relevance of any conviction/disclosed information to the position or role applied for, the self-disclosure of such information, the seriousness of the offence/disclosed information, the timing of the offence and any possible pattern of offences.
 The information disclosed is used for only the specific purpose for which it was obtained as part of a volunteering or recruitment process within Athletics Ireland.
 On receiving information that may potentially result in exclusion from taking up the regulated position any original documentation is checked to ensure it is correct and that the disclosed information refers to the applicant.
 If the applicant has self-disclosed the information and this agrees with the disclosure from the vetting body a decision will be made depending on the type and nature of the offences disclosed.
 If the applicant has not self-disclosed and information is received from the vetting body this will be checked with the applicant.
 The applicant will be asked to provide background information on all offences in writing as part of the risk assessment process.